V.C. Corner Australian Cemetery and Memorial: Cemetery and memorial

-The cemetery contains 410 unidentified bodies retrieved from the battlefield after the Armistice, that is, more than two years after the battle.
-There are no headstones in the cemetery, two large concrete crosses laid face down in the grass mark where the soldiers are buried.
+The cemetery contains 410 unidentified bodies retrieved from the battlefield after the Armistice, that is, two years after the battle.
+There are no headstones in the cemetery to mark individual burials, and the mass burials are in two zones marked by flower beds, each with a large concrete cross at its centre.
 Although the graves are not individually marked, these are individual graves, not a mass grave, as can be seen on the CWGC cemetery plan.
 There is also a Cross of Sacrifice.

 The memorial lists almost 1,300 Australian soldiers who were lost in the battle and who have no known resting place.
 Of these, 711 are buried as "Known unto God" in other local cemeteries such as the Le Trou Aid Post Cemetery and the Rue-du-Bois Military Cemetery.
-The bodies of another 160 AIF soldiers (and 239 British soldiers) were recovered by the Germans after the battle and buried behind German lines, their names and personal belongings being passed to the Red Cross.
-In May 2008, the remains of some of these soldiers were finally located in mass graves on the outskirts of Fromelles.
-A total of 250 British and Australian soldiers from this site are being reburied in the Fromelles (Pheasant Wood) Military Cemetery.
+The bodies of another 160 AIF soldiers (and 239 British soldiers) were recovered by the Germans after the battle and buried behind German lines – their names and personal belongings being passed to the Red Cross.
+In May 2008, the remains of some of these soldiers were located in mass graves on the outskirts of Fromelles.
+A total of 250 British and Australian soldiers from this site were later reburied in the Fromelles (Pheasant Wood) Military Cemetery.